 The Research project

-Special emphasis is placed on the research project which accounts for half of the intercalated degree programme.
-You will have a choice of over 70 different projects, from a broad range of specialisation including locomotion, reproduction, cell & molecular biology, physiology, epidemiology, infection & immunity.
+Special emphasis is placed on the research project in the Intercalated year.
+Your research project can be selected from a broad range of specialisations including locomotion, reproduction, cell and molecular biology, physiology, epidemiology, infection and immunity.
 Several of these research projects contribute to publications every year either as conference abstracts or as full articles in peer-reviewed journals.